 We have only been out for a few hours but I am no match for the -12 degree air.
 With a numb arse, freeze-burned cheeks and a frustratingly unshakable fatigue I cajole Kim back to the comparative warmth of her boxy slate-grey vehicle.
 “I think I’m going to have a bite of my childish lunch” she says embarrassedly, retrieving her cling-film wrapped 4-slices-of-white-bread sandwich from the dashboard.
 Hurriedly, I unsuccessfully try to convince her that a sandwich is not childish, and I am confused by her use of personification.
 A surge of unnecessary politeness revealed just how British I never knew I was.
 We begin to discuss wether or not I should hire – last minute – husky dogs and sled to take me to the precipice of the mountain tomorrow where the other herds are.
-I become lost in a maze of commitment issues as Kim outlines the pros and cons.
-I eventually admit that I need the help of her furry friends.
-I turn to her to confirm… and a peel of incredulous laughter slips out of me.
+Becoming lost in a maze of commitment issues as Kim outlines the pros and cons, I eventually admit that the help of her furry friends is needed.
+I turn to her to confirm… and a peel of incredulous laughter slips out.
 In my self absorbed introspection I had failed to notice that Kim’s sandwich filling is in fact ice cream sundae sprinkles.
 She was eating a butter and sprinkle sandwich!
 That was the moment I knew I really liked her.
 We drive off.

 The next morning after a cup of earl grey green tea and some watermelon (go figure) I ponder how to make the most of this moment that was the culmination of my planning over the last few months – the opportunity to photograph musk ox in the barren wild.
 Realising that I wouldn’t find it in the depths of my hard – to – peel orange I write a little letter to the universe, unraveling my insecurities about my talents, and my fears of not being good enough for this opportunity.
 As I do so the sun winks at me from its hiding place behind the lowest dip of the mountain ridge beyond the window, behind the train tracks.
 It lathers my blank face with its rinse of heat and light.
 The clouds are hardly moving, they hang suspended, frozen.
 Like me.
-I complete my little catharsis and leave the breakfast room, swiping a biscuit on my way out.
+Completing my little catharsis, the day begins by swiping a biscuit on my way out the door.

-“To adapt and to change takes time, and time is what is limited” Johan Schønheyder says sagely to me as I reluctantly withdraw a down jacket and replace it with a shell upon his instruction, so I don’t over-sweat while we climb the lunar landscape.
+“To adapt and to change takes time, and time is what is limited” Johan Schønheyder says sagely.
+Upon his instruction I reluctantly withdraw a down jacket and replace it with a shell so I don’t over-sweat while we climb the lunar landscape.
 He is referring to the need to adapt to your environment when attempting physical pursuits the likes of which this cancer surviving 66 year old man of steel does on a daily basis.
 I tell him that what he just said could really be applied to anything at all, climate change coming to the forefront of my mind.
-It is that exact concept that fills our heads with pressure to produce, build and evolve and which seems to be the driving force behind humanity’s disconnection from the natural world.
-The conversation has no traction, it seems that here in the open expanse of soft rolling summits it that the babbling worries of the mind are shed and lie limp far below the tree line, waiting to be recollected on the descent.
+Time passing fills our heads with pressure to produce, build and evolve which seems to be one of the driving force sbehind humanity’s disconnection from the natural world.
+Rushing toward an invisible unobtainable goal.
+The conversation has no traction, it seems that here in the open expanse of soft rolling summits that the babbling worries of the mind are shed and lie discarded far below the tree line, waiting to be recollected on the descent.